 If you do that, she's sure to love it!

 How Do You Throw a Minimal Baby Shower?

 Remember one key thing - less is more.

 Minimalist mothers and new parents appreciate less stuff and intentional baby shower gifts.

 For example, you could buy a baby book instead of a card, then write a sweet message on the inside cover.
 Once the baby arrives, the new parents can have a personalized book to read to their little ones.
 (This kind of thoughtful gift is packed with intention.)

-This goes for the added decorations too.
+This goes for the added decorations, too.
 There's no need to purchase things only to be used once and thrown out.
-You're minimalist mom won't feel good about that.
+Your minimalist mom won't feel good about that.

 Try to focus on using decorations that can be used for multiple things long after the shower.
 And choose environmentally friendly materials when you can.
 The idea is to waste less and not overthink things.

 The most important priority is to make it a special day.

 A great place to host guests is your home.
 Include close family and friends on the guest list.
 A minimalist mom doesn't want it to be a big affair - just those she loves and cares about surrounding her.